GhostWriters/DockSTARTer/docs/basics/env-var-info.md

 * Default value: `1000` because this is the most common default on supported OS

 Description:
-This value can be obtained by using `id -u $user`.
+This value can be obtained by using `id -u $USER`.

 ## TZ